DoctorDulcamara/Resize-Images/README.md

 # Resize-Images
 Code to resize images for the web

+This will take a folder full of images taken with, say your phone, optimize them for the web and place the resized images in a folder called 'web/' located inside the existing folder.
+The original images will not be altered.

 You can then upload the optimized images to your website.

 You have to change the path to the point to the folder on your machine.